Tobacco Farm Life Museum

-In 1983, the citizens of Kenly, NC were trying to find a way to attract visitors traveling down interstate 95.
-The museum started off with the name Tobacco Land Farm Tours; visitors would be shown a quick slideshow and then taken to a nearby tobacco farm.
+In 1983, the citizens of Kenly, NC were trying to find a way to attract visitors traveling Interstate 95.
+The museum originally opened with the name "Tobacco Land Farm Tours."
+Visitors at that time were shown a quick slideshow and then taken to a nearby tobacco farm.
 These tours were very successful and led to the expansion of the museum.
-Five acres of land were purchased for the construction of a building, and in 1986 the Tobacco Museum of North Carolina had its grand opening.
+Five acres of land were purchased for the construction of a building, and in 1986 the "Tobacco Museum of North Carolina" had its grand opening.
 The farmstead that is now located outside is known as the Iredell Brown farmstead and it was acquired by the museum in 1991.
-The house, outside kitchen, tobacco barn, smokehouse, and milk shed were all restored and moved to the grounds.
-By this time the official name of Tobacco Farm Life Museum was given in order to better support the museum's mission to preserve a way of life for rural farmers.
-Through the years three buildings were added to the museum including a schoolhouse, a permanent blacksmith shop, and a reproduction of a pack house.
+The house, detached kitchen, tobacco barn, smokehouse, and milk shed were all restored and moved to the grounds.
+By this time the official name of Tobacco Farm Life Museum was given in order to better support the museum's mission to preserve the history and daily lives of rural farmers.
+Through the years three buildings were added to the museum including an original one-room schoolhouse, a working reproduction of a blacksmith shop, and a reproduction of a pack house.
 Today, educational programs and agri-tourism have expanded through the museum and many exciting new exhibits have opened.

 Inside the Museum